HaroldMills/Vesper/docs/tutorial.rst

    ..
 Note::
-      While strictly speaking there is a difference between a *command*, which is a textual description of an operation, and the *execution* of that command in a job, the distinction is sometimes not important.
+      While strictly speaking there is a difference between a *command*, which is a textual description of an operation, and the *execution* of that command as a job, the distinction is sometimes not important.
 In such situations we may ignore the distinction and speak of the command as an active entity, saying things like "the command imports